TheSoumyajitDey/Recogext/README.md

-# Recogext : A Machine Learning App that can get an text from an Image and you can copy it and use it!
+# Recogext : A Machine Learning App that can get a text from an Image and you can copy it and use it!

 - Android Project using JAVA

+# Screenshots
+- ![] Screenshots

 # Technologies Used are: